What are chlorinated alkanes?

 Chlorinated alkanes (or chlorinated paraffins) are highly versatile chemicals that give essential, often life-saving properties to those products that contain them.

-They are produced by the chlorination of n-paraffin or paraffin wax, which also forms high grade hydrochloric acid that has it own uses in turn.
+They are produced by the chlorination of n-paraffin or paraffin wax, which also forms high-grade hydrochloric acid that has it own uses in turn.
 After removing residual acid, a stabiliser is added to produce the finished mixture.

 Commercial chlorinated alkanes contain 30-70% chlorine, are largely inert, practically insoluble in water and hardly evaporate.
 Most commercial products are liquid with a range of viscosities, depending on the degree of chlorination (more chlorine equals greater viscosity/ density).
-There are also solid types which have longer carbon chain lengths, containing 70-72% chlorine.
+There are also solid types that have longer carbon chain lengths, containing 70-72% chlorine.
 Chlorinated alkanes are capable of mixing with many organic solvents such as various hydrocarbons, chlorinated solvents, ketones and esters.
 This diversity makes chlorinated alkanes highly versatile in their number of applications.

 Chlorinated alkanes are generally grouped into a number of distinct 'families', depending on their carbon chain-length:

 - short-chain: based on C10-13 paraffins (no longer produced in Europe); SCCP

 - medium-chain: based on C14-17 paraffin; MCCP

 - long-chain: based on C18-20 (liquids), C>20 (liquids) and C20 wax grades (average carbon chain length approximately C25); LCCP

 Liquid chlorinated alkanes are produced from each of these feedstock types, whilst the solid versions (with 70-72% chlorine content) are made from wax feedstocks.